sonic-net/SONiC/doc/voq/voq_hld.md

 #### APP DB Objects:
 The NEIGH_TABLE has entries for locally learned neighbors on local ports

-The NEIGH_TABLE also has entries for neighbors learned/configured on remote system ports (populated by VoqDbSyncd)

 ##### On ASIC #0
 ```